BoyoLabs/Programming-and-Scripting/README.md

 # Programming and Scripting

 This repo is dedicated to my single page web apps, programming and other scripting.
+WIPs may or may not be included -- if a project gets abandoned, it will be put up here because there is no more work being done on it, so maybe someone wants to pick it up.

 ---